 Half an hour later, Dorian arrived—tall, broad-shouldered, storm-eyed—with little Bonnie in his arms.

-I had a small bed prepared.
+Audrey had prepared a small bed.
 The girl lay there sweating, fragile, whimpering softly.

-Seeing her, I was pulled back to memories of Fen's childhood fevers—nights when I nursed him with trembling hands while Rowan paced and growled, restless, blaming me, demanding answers, desperate for his son to get better.
+Seeing her pulled Audrey back to memories of Fen's childhood fevers—nights when she had nursed him with trembling hands while Rowan paced and growled, restless, blaming her, demanding answers, desperate for his son to get better.

 He sounded helpless.
 Hopeless.
-A father who'd fought too many losing battles.
+A father who had fought too many losing battles.

 Within ten minutes, the child relaxed.
 Her breaths steadied.
-She blinked up at me, calm and trusting, her dark eyes shining like dew on night fur.
+She blinked up at Audrey, calm and trusting, her dark eyes shining like dew on night fur.

-When I stood, my injured leg trembled slightly.
+When she stood, her injured leg trembled slightly.
 "Normally, this shouldn't flare again so soon.
 Maybe something she ate triggered it."

 Dorian's expression darkened.
 He pulled out his phone.
 "Check tonight's dinner."